-Monticello will implement the following recommendations from the American Montessori Society's "Essential Elements of Successful Montessori Schools in the Public Sector:"^{}
+Monticello will implement the following recommendations from the American Montessori Society's "Essential Elements of Successful Montessori Schools in the Public Sector:"

-- Employ Montessori teachers who have Montessori credentials or Project Based learning instructional training for the levels they teach. - Maintain an active and open recruitment for Montessori credentialed teachers. - Budget for future Montessori teacher education and Project Based Instruction training for non Montessori-credentialed teachers. - Provide professional Montessori in-service by experienced credentialed Montessori educators. - Contract for on-going internal and periodic external Montessori consultation and/or professional support as a follow up to Montessori teacher education. - Employ one paraprofessional per elementary classroom, each having received Montessori orientation for that role.
+- Employ Montessori teachers who have Montessori credentials for the levels they teach. - Maintain an active and open recruitment for Montessori credentialed teachers. - Budget for future Montessori teacher education for non Montessori-credentialed teachers. - Provide professional Montessori in-service by experienced credentialed Montessori educators. - Contract for on-going internal and periodic external Montessori consultation and/or professional support as a follow up to Montessori teacher education. - Employ one paraprofessional per classroom, each having received Montessori orientation for that role.